 In the event of a temporary lay-off as defined in the Employment Standards Act, all employees to be laid off will receive a one (1) week period of notice.
-At the end of the second day of the notice period, all employees must give their intention of the position they wish to bump into, and these plus all resulting bumps must be completed by the end of the 1 n b) Layoff Protection for Union Executive day.
+At the end of the second day of the notice period, all employees must give their intention of the position they wish to bump into, and these plus all resulting bumps must be completed by the end of the fifth day.